Red Dead Redemption - Review

 Image: Rockstar Games

-Which leads me to ask why Rockstar would also limit John Marston's costume choice in the final chapter.
+This leads me to ask why Rockstar would also limit John Marston's costume choice in the final chapter.
 I knew that John was going to die and that Jack would take over, but I was unaware of the fact that once you start the final chapter of John's story, you are stuck wearing his cowboy outfit.
-Considering it's not easy to get some of these outfits and the tasks involved require you play a fair amount of the game, it's a tad irritating that you're essentially getting them for a much less interesting character to use.
+Considering it's not easy to get some of these outfits and the tasks involved require you to play a fair amount of the game, it's a tad irritating that you're essentially getting them for a much less interesting character to use.
 If I had it my way, the game would simply notify me to create a separate save before John would be locked into his final days, so he can still die and I can be given a choice to tie up my loose ends with John and all his equipment he's earned, or continue through the game to the epilogue as Jack and continue to explore the open world with him.
 They could still keep Jack and all his material after the story's end, just give me the option to enjoy the game and its finer points with its better protagonist without forcing me to look at a walkthrough beforehand.

 Since I didn't know about this decision I had to make for myself before it was too late, I just rolled through and finished the game without looking back.
 I now have Jack as my character, but I've lost all motivation to do any of the other menial, mundane activities in the game.
-Since Jack has all his own dialogue recorded for the side-missions, excluding one particular string, it might actually be better to just save them all for him when you play Read Dead Redemption and just use John Marston for strictly the story missions.
+Since Jack has all his own dialogue recorded for the side-missions, excluding one particular string, it might actually be better to just save them all for him when you play Red Dead Redemption and just use John Marston for strictly the story missions.
 That way, there's more opportunity in the game to build Jack up as a more interesting character than the dumb kid you meet toward the end of the game.

 Closing Thoughts